Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: PMNFR2 - Category: Composition - Use Resource Modules to Build a Pattern Module

-A Pattern Module **SHOULD** be built from AVM Resources Modules to establish a standardized code base & improve maintainability.
-If a Resource Module does not exist for a resource required by the Pattern Module, then the Pattern Module **MAY** use "vanilla" code for this resource, however, the Pattern Module **SHOULD** be updated to use the Resource Module when the required Resource Module becomes available.
+A Pattern Module **SHOULD** be built from AVM Resources Modules to establish a standardized code base and improve maintainability.
+If a valid reason exists, a pattern module **MAY** contain native resources ("vanilla" code) where it's necessary.
+A Pattern Module **MUST NOT** contain references to non-AVM modules.

+Valid reasons for not using a Resource Module for a resource required by a Pattern Module include but are not limited to:

-A Pattern Module **MAY** not follow this guidance if using Resource Modules would result in hitting scaling limitations and/or would reduce the capabilities of the Pattern Module due to the limitations of Azure Resource Manager.
-In this scenario, a Pattern Module **MAY** use "vanilla" code for those resources where it's necessary.
+- When using a Resource Module would result in hitting scaling limitations and/or would reduce the capabilities of the Pattern Module due to the limitations of Azure Resource Manager.
+- Developing a Pattern Module under time constraint, without having all required Resource Modules readily available.

 {{< hint type=note >}}
-The intent behind this being a "**SHOULD**" level requirement (and not a **MUST**) is to cater for those scenarios where most Resource Modules required to develop a given Pattern Module are available, but not all.
-In this case, the AVM team wants to unblock the owner of the new Pattern Module by allowing them to leverage this approach as a workaround, until the required Resource Module becomes available.
+In the latter case, the Pattern Module **SHOULD** be updated to use the Resource Module when the required Resource Module becomes available, to avoid accumulating technical debt.
 Ideally, all required Resource Modules **SHOULD** be developed first, and then leveraged by the Pattern Module.

-Not adhering to this guidance would result in accumulating technical debt, as the Pattern Module **SHOULD** be retrospectively updated to use Resource Modules as they become available.
 {{< /hint >}}

 <br>